timescale/docs/install/installation-kubernetes.md

     \c tsdb
     ```
 1. Verify that the TimescaleDB extension is installed by using the `\dx`
     command at the command prompt.
-It looks like this:
+The output looks like this:
     ```sql
-    tsdb=# \dx

                                       List of installed extensions
     Name     | Version |   Schema   |                            Description
     -------------+---------+------------+-------------------------------------------------------------------